pptam/pptam-tool/installation/Installation_vm.md

         - `vagrant destroy` to delete the machines.
         - `vagrant reload` to reboot the machines.

-    5. Now, execute the following commands:
+    5. Now, execute the following command *on your computer*:

         - `vagrant ssh driver`

+    6. Now, you should have logged into the driver machine.
+On the *driver*, please execute the following commands:

         - `cd /vagrant/scripts/`
         - `./get_pptam.sh` (if you get "Permission denied", execute `chmod uog+x get_pptam.sh`)

+        The last command will clone PPTAM into the driver, where you will execute experiments.

-    6. If you want, you can do a test run:
+    7. If you want, you can do a test run:

         - `cd ~/pptam-tool/execute`
         - `./execute_test.py --design=../design_jsonserver_vagrant`